 Step 3: Select a Business Entity

-Related: How to form an LLC in Oklahoma
+Related: How to form an Oklahoma corporation

 Forming a corporation or LLC sounds complicated and expensive, but using an entity formation service guides you through the process so you know it was done right.